Ipankaj07/github-uzer/README.md

-# GitHub User Search
+# GitHub Uzer

-GitHub User Search is a React-based web app that allows you to search for GitHub users by username and view their profiles.
+GitHub Uzer is a React-based web app that allows you to search for GitHub users by username and view their profiles.
 The app fetches data from the GitHub API and displays it in a user-friendly format, showing details such as bio, location, company, and social media links (Twitter, personal blogs).

 ## Demo